270 Park Avenue (2025–present): Architecture

+Foster and Partners designed the building, which is 1,388 ft tall and rises to 60 stories.
 The design team also included Adamson Associates as architect of record; Jaros, Baum & Bolles as MEP engineer; Vishaan Chakrabarti as Collaborating Architect; Gensler as workplace designer; and Severud Associates as structural engineer.
+Gensler, Studios Architecture, and Skidmore, Owings & Merrill designed the spaces inside.